FusionAuth/fusionauth-site/site/_posts/2020-04-15-whats-new-in-oauth-2-1.md

 todo
 - check for 'store' usage, think about replacing that
-- remove the word 'flow' where possible
-- make sure all grants are capitalized
 - consider params
 - what about image of application config
 - what about image